 But if the thought of investing scares you as much as a toddler having a temper tantrum in a crowded restaurant, fear not!
 Many 529 plans offer an age-based option: You specify the year you expect your child to start college, and your money goes into a diversified “target-date” fund whose investments automatically grow more conservative as that year approaches.

 What if your kid’s plans for college change?
 529s also let you switch the account to a different beneficiary (a sibling or even a spouse).
-The tax law has also become more flexible through recent legislation so that the funds can be used for K-12 education or to repay student loans (each with limitations on amounts).
+The tax law has also become more flexible through recent legislation so that the funds can be used for K-12 education (with limitations).
 (Worst case: You can withdraw for any reason and owe income tax on your earnings, plus a 10% penalty — or 12.5% if you live in California.)